UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Click on the Klook links to choose your dates and to compare ticket types

 The Universal Express Pass shortens your waiting time for designated popular attractions.
-Don’t push your patience to its limits, jump to the front of the lines with an Express Pass.
-Some Express Passes also include a timed entry ticket to The Wizarding World of Harry Potter to guarantee your entry on the day.
+I you don’t want to push your patience to its limits, and jump to the front of the lines, get an Express Pass.
+Some Express Passes also include a timed entry ticket to The Wizarding World of Harry Potter or Super Nintendo World to guarantee your entry on the day.

 Whether or not you need to buy Express Passes depends on a few things.
 If you're only desperate to try a couple of rides or attractions then you probably don't need one.
 Just be prepared to queue.
 (Note: 2 hours queuing time is not unusual).